david-a-parry/vase/README.md

                             Use logging output for progress rather than wiping progress line after each update.

-      --quiet               Do not output progress information to STDERR.
+      --no_progress         Do not output progress information to STDERR.

+      --quiet               Do not output INFO messages to STDERR.
+Warnings will still be shown.

-      --debug               Output debugging information to STDERR.
+      --debug               Output debugging level information to STDERR.

+      --no_warnings         Do not output INFO or WARN messages to STDERR.
+Only program ending errors will appear.

+      --silent              Equivalent to specifying both '--no_progress' and '--no_warnings' options.

       -h, --help            Show this help message and exit

 ## AUTHOR